Board Members

 Patrick C

-Patrick Troude Chastenet is emeritus professor of political science at the University of Bordeaux.
-He was Jacques Ellul’s student assistant in the 1970s.
-His books include Lire Ellul (1992), Jacques Ellul on Politics, Technology, and Christianity (2005), Jacques Ellul penseur sans frontières (2005), and Comment peut-on (encore) être ellulien au XXIème siècle?
-(2014).
-He is the founding president of the Association Internationale Jacques Ellul, director of Cahiers Jacques Ellul, and a founding board member of IJES.
+Patrick Troude Chastenet (ex officio, non-voting) is emeritus professor of political science at the University of Bordeaux, France.
+He was Ellul’s student assistant in the 1970s.
+His books include Lire Ellul; Jacques Ellul on Politics, Technology, and Christianity; Jacques Ellul penseur sans frontières; and Comment peut-on (encore) être ellulien au XXIème siècle?.
+He is a founding board member of IJES and founding president of the francophone sister society, Association Internationale Jacques Ellul.
 He has organized several international colloquia on Ellul’s thought and legacy.

 Jacob VV

 Jacob Van Vleet teaches philosophy and comparative religion at Diablo Valley College in Pleasant Hill, California.
 He holds a PhD from the California Institute of Integral Studies and MA degrees from the Dominican School of Philosophy and the Graduate Theological Union.
-He is the author of Dialectical Theology and Jacques Ellul (Fortress Press, 2014) and the editor of Jacques Ellul: Essential Spiritual Writings (Orbis Books, 2016).
+He is the author of Dialectical Theology and Jacques Ellul and the editor of Jacques Ellul: Essential Spiritual Writings.